umerkha2007/CatWebApp/README.md

-# Cats in React and NodeJS
+# Cats in React and NodeJS from Umer Khalid

 This is a sample project for storing details of a cat in JSON file and returning that back in api.
 There is both frontend and backend for this project.